Elia Kazan: Directed Academy Award Performances

+Under Kazan's direction, these actors have received Oscar nominations (and wins) for their performances in their respective roles.

 Legacy

 Kazan became known as an "actor's director" because he was able to elicit some of the best performances in the careers of many of his stars.
 Under his direction, his actors received 24 Academy Award nominations and won nine Oscars.
 He won as Best Director for Gentleman's Agreement (1947) and for On the Waterfront (1954).
 Both A Streetcar Named Desire (1951) and On the Waterfront were nominated for twelve Academy Awards, respectively winning four and eight.
 With his many years with the Group Theatre and Actors Studio in New York City and later triumphs on Broadway, he became famous "for the power and intensity of his actors' performances".
 He was the pivotal figure in launching the film careers of Marlon Brando, James Dean, Julie Harris, Eli Wallach, Eva Marie Saint, Warren Beatty, Lee Remick, Karl Malden, and many others.
 Seven of Kazan's films won a total of 20 Academy Awards.
 Dustin Hoffman commented that he "doubted whether he, Robert De Niro, or Al Pacino, would have become actors without Mr. Kazan's influence."

-Upon his death, at the age of 94, The New York Times described him as "one of the most honored and influential directors in Broadway and Hollywood history".
+Upon his death, at the age of 94, The New York Times characterized him as "one of the most honored and influential directors in Broadway and Hollywood history".
 Death of a Salesman and A Streetcar Named Desire, two plays he directed, are considered to be some of the greatest of the 20th century.
 Although he became a respected director on Broadway, he made an equally impressive transition into one of the major film directors of his time.
 Critic William Baer notes that throughout his career "he constantly rose to the challenge of his own aspirations", adding that "he was a pioneer and visionary who greatly affected the history of both stage and cinema".
 Certain of his film-related material and personal papers are contained in the Wesleyan University Cinema Archives to which scholars and media experts from around the world may have full access.